SHOWING 1 - 1 OF 1 RESULTS

 Transportation of Household Goods - Other

-The Fort Campbell Installation Transportation Personal Property Office, Phone 270-798-7151, located at 2702 Michigan Ave (Soldier Support Center) Hours of Operation 7:30 a.m. to 1130 a.m. and 12:00 p.m. to 3:30 p.m.
-(Closed for lunch 1130-1200) provides comprehensive personal property services, to include entitlement and shipment counseling and assistance.
-The Soldier Support Center doors open to active duty Service Members at 0900 on normal business days.
-Fort Campbell Personal Property Office assist in all personal property counseling functions to those coming (PCSing) to Fort Campbell and leaving Fort Campbell.
+The Fort Campbell Installation Transportation Personal Property Office provides comprehensive personal property services, to include entitlement and shipment counseling and assistance.
+Fort Campbell Personal Property Office assists in all personal property counseling functions to those coming (PCSing) to Fort Campbell and leaving Fort Campbell.
 All Fort Campbell shipment bookings and storage management (both short and long term) are handled by Ft.
 Belvoir, VA.
-Ft.
-Belvoir’s call center number is 1-800-521-9959 or by using the chat feature available on the Army PCS Move App.
+Contact the Ft.
+Belvoir call center at 1-800-521-9959 or by using the chat feature available on the Army PCS Move app.
 The Defense Personal Property System is the online system you will use to manage your household goods shipment.

-If you are an AIT Soldier, and need information on shipping your household goods to Fort Campbell, contact the Military Installation Transportation Office nearest to the pickup location of your property for assistance on moving your household goods to Fort Campbell.
-If unsure where the closest military installation is, please search your location under Tools & Resources on http://www.move.mil/ or contact the Fort Campbell Personal Property Section at 270-798-7151 for assistance.
-The http://www.move.mil/ site also contains how-to guides to assist with your shipment during all phases.
-Review the U.S. Transportation Command booklet, It's Your Move" for detailed information on weight allowances, the household goods shipping process, personal procured moves, storage, automobile shipments, claims processes and the customer satisfaction survey.
-In order to have property moved from your Home of Record (HOR), you will need to provide a copy of your 4/1 from your enlistment packet and a copy of your orders.
+If you are an advanced individual training soldier, and need information on shipping your household goods to Fort Campbell, contact the Military Installation Transportation Office nearest to the pickup location of your property for assistance on moving your household goods to Fort Campbell.
+Review the U.S. Transportation Command booklet, It's Your Move for detailed information on weight allowances, the household goods shipping process, personal procured moves, storage, automobile shipments, claims processes and the customer satisfaction survey.
+In order to have property moved from your Home of Record, you will need to provide a copy of your 4/1 from your enlistment packet and a copy of your orders.
 A DOD mandated briefing will need to be attended before movement of household goods start.
-You may attend this briefing at either your origin shipping office or FT.
-Campbell’s personal property office if you have already arrived.
+You may attend this briefing at either your origin shipping office or Fort Campbell’s personal property office if you have already arrived.

 If you are leaving Fort Campbell on PCS status and Fort Campbell is your first duty station, you will need to provide a copy of your orders.
 First time and last time movers are required to attend a DOD mandated briefing.
-These briefings are scheduled on a first come, first service basis with your orders at the Personal Property Office.
-It is very important you contact the Personal Property Office first before you proceed to do a Personally Procured Move (PPM).
+These briefings are scheduled on a first-come, first-served basis with your orders at the personal property office.
+It is very important you contact the personal property office first before you proceed to do a Personally Procured Move.

-As soon as you have orders in hand, bring them to the Personal Property Office.
-DO NOT wait for clearing papers or leave approval.
-You will be advised at the Personal Property office as to what the next step will be.
-NO shipment will be booked without orders and signed DD1299 & DD1797!
-(Signed documents are NOT necessary for PPM moves requested.)
-Failure to provide Personal Property with your orders upon receipt and signed documents may result in delays in scheduling your pickup and/or PPM advance request.
+As soon as you have orders in hand bring them to the personal property office.
+Do not wait for clearing papers or leave approval.
+You will be advised at the personal property office as to what the next step will be.
+No shipment will be booked without orders and signed DD1299 & DD1797.
+(Signed documents are not necessary for PPM moves requested.)
+Failure to provide personal property with your orders and signed documents upon receipt may result in delays in scheduling your pickup and/or PPM advance request.
 When choosing a date you would like your property picked up, be as flexible as possible.
 Although every effort will be made to obtain the dates you request, remember there are other factors that come into play.
-Such as: how much advanced notice we have as well as carrier availability especially during peak season which is usually between May-August.
-Your dates are not finalized until you have confirmed them with your Transportation Service Provider (TSP) directly.
+Factors include: how much advanced notice we have as well as carrier availability especially during peak season, which is usually between May-August.
+DOD has moved to a seven day pickup spread window.
+When selecting your pickup dates, you will need to provide a seven consecutive day window for pickup.
+Pack dates will be adjusted based on the actual pickup date.
+Your dates are not finalized until you have confirmed them with your transportation service provider directly.

-Personally Procured Move (PPM) also known as Do it Yourself (DITY) move allows you to be reimbursed by the government for moving your personal belongings yourself.
+Personally procured move, also known as do it yourself move, allows you to be reimbursed by the government for moving your personal belongings yourself.

-Any Soldier regardless of rank, arriving and departing Fort Campbell can do a Personally Procured Move (PPM).
-However, Transportation Office must provide counseling and prior approval for a PPM move.
+Any soldier regardless of rank, arriving and departing Fort Campbell can do a PPM.
+However, the transportation office must provide counseling and prior approval for a PPM move.
 Failing to comply with service requirements of the program may limit payment or result in complete denial of your claim.

-When you arrive at Fort Campbell and if you did a PPM, submit your packet to the Transportation Office located at 2702 Michigan Avenue (Soldier Support Center), Monday-Thursday at 10:00, 13:00 and 14:30.
+When you arrive at Fort Campbell and if you did a PPM, submit your packet to the transportation office located at 2702 Michigan Avenue (Soldier Support Center), Monday-Thursday at 10 a.m., 1p.m. and 2:30 p.m.
 You must arrive prior to specific times in order to be seen at the start of each briefing.